NKVD: Yezhov era

-In 1946, all Soviet Commissariats were renamed "ministries".
-Accordingly, the Peoples Commissariat of Internal Affairs (NKVD) of the USSR became the Ministry of Internal Affairs (MVD), while the NKGB was renamed as the Ministry of State Security (MGB).
+In 1946, all Soviet commissariats were renamed "ministries."
+Accordingly, the Peoples Commissariat of Internal Affairs (NKVD) of the USSR became the Ministry of Internal Affairs (MVD), while the NKGB was renamed the Ministry of State Security (MGB).

 In 1953, after the arrest of Lavrenty Beria, the MGB merged back into the MVD.
 The police and security services finally split in 1954 to become: